cerc-io/ts-nitro/packages/example-web-app/README.md

 * Open console in browser inspect and enable debug logs by setting `localStorage.debug = 'ts-nitro:*'`

-* Restart the apps for enabling logs
+* Refresh the apps for enabling logs

 * Call methods `setupClient('alice')` and `setupClient('bob')` separately in the 2 browsers